twilio-professional-services/flex-project-template/docs/docs/feature-library/localization.md

 1. If the global `language` attribute in `flex-config` is set to `default` (which it is by default), and there is no language set on the worker, then the browser language is used if possible.
 2. If the global `language` attribute in `flex-config` is set to a specific language, and there is no language set on the worker, that language is used if supported.
 3. If a language is set on the worker, it is used regardless of the global or browser settings.
-4. If no language is set on the worker or in `flex-config`, and the user has selected a language using the native feature in Flex UI 2.10 or later, that language is used if supported.
-5. As a default fallback, `en-US` is used.
+4. As a default fallback, `en-US` is used.

 Languages are defined in the `languages` directory of the feature.
 Each language is contained within a JSON file that lists all of the translated system strings for that language.
 The `index.ts` file contains an array of languages, mapping the JSON translations to a display name and key value.
 To add a new language, add its corresponding JSON file, then add it to the array in `index.ts`.